blangel/uncial/README.md

 Overview
 --------

 Uncial is a fast and easy to use logging system.
-It leverages features added in the 1.5 version of java to make it easier to use.
-The goal is to be fast not "full featured."
+The goal is to be fast and easy not "full featured."

 Features
 --------